Add To Favorites

 Pretty purses and bulging backpacks and all around us!
 Design a distinctive bag with special features to accommodate a specific purpose.
 Sculpt your designer bag using Crayola® Model Magic® Modeling Material!

 Purses and handbags have been a necessity long before the days of famous designers like Louis Vuitton and Gucci.
 The use of bags can be seen in ancient Egyptian artwork and paintings throughout history.
 Why would ancient cultures need bags?
 What purpose did bags serve before cell phones, house keys and schoolbooks?
-Research with your class to find examples of how bags and purses have evolved over time.
+Organize a variety of text and electronic resources for students.
+Invite small groups to research examples of how bags and purses have evolved over time.

-Imagine you are designing a new bag!
+Once students have finished their research, ask them to imagine they are designing a new bag!
 How would you decide what features to include in the bag?
 Who would use the bag you design?
 What would they carry in it?
-Plan your bag design on a sheet of white paper using Crayola® Classic Colored Pencils.
+Plan your bag design on a sheet of white paper using Crayola® Erasable Colored Pencils.
 Use Crayola Model Magic Modeling Material to sculpt the design you created and bring your bag to life!

-Build an armature for your bag design with recycled cardboard.
+Students build an armature for their bag designs with recycled cardboard.
 Carefully cut the cardboard into shapes that will become the bottom and sides of the bag.
 When cutting the cardboard pieces, keep in mind that the finished bag will be slightly larger than the armature.
 Attach the edges of the cardboard shapes together with clear adhesive tape to form the basic shape of the bag design.

-Place recycled newspaper over your work area for easy cleanup later.
-Cover the armature with a thin layer of Crayola Model Magic, pressing gently with your fingers.
+Students place recycled newspaper over their work areas.
+Cover the armature with a thin layer of Crayola Model Magic, pressing gently with fingers.

-Be creative with your design!
-Try out blending or swirling Model Magic colors together for exciting effects.
-Embellish your bag with added flare like buckles, jewels, and beads.
+Encourage students to be creative with their designs!
+Try blending or swirling Model Magic colors together for exciting effects.
+Embellish bags with added flare like buckles, jewels, and beads.

-Store your bag in a safe place for 1-3 days until it dries completely.
+Store bags in a safe place for 1-3 days until dried completely.

 People around the world give thanks for their food.
 Celebrate a harvest of pineapples, pumpkins, or pomegranates-and sho